cloudogu/dogu-development-docs/docs/v3/best-practices/helm-chart_en.md

 ## Take care when renaming Kubernetes resources

 Changing `metadata.name` creates a different Kubernetes object.
 The impact depends on the resource and its controller: references can break, a controller can issue new credentials, and stateful resources can become disconnected or orphaned.
 A rename does not by itself mean that Kubernetes deletes the underlying data.
+If one or more of the above-mentioned issues occur, this can lead to a significant operational disruption.

 Before changing a name, check these relationships: